Skip to content

 • Log at appropriate levels (DEBUG, INFO, WARN, ERROR)

-• Include context information (agent ID, event type, etc.)
+• Include context information (agent name, role, capabilities)

 2. Error Handling